cloudevents/spec/note-qualifying-protocols-and-encodings.md

 and largely in parallel to the evolution of the aforementioned standards stacks.

-The CloudEvents effort shall not become a vehicle to even implicitly endorse or promote project- or product-proprietary protocols, because that were counterproductive towards CloudEvents' original goals.
+The CloudEvents effort shall not become a vehicle to even implicitly endorse or promote project- or product-proprietary protocols, because that would be counterproductive towards CloudEvents' original goals.

-For a protocol or encoding to qualify for a core CloudEvents event format or protocol binding, the protocol must either have formal status as a standard with a widely-recognized multi-vendor protocol standardization body (W3C, IETF, OASIS, OMG), or in the case of ecosystem protocols, it must have "de-facto standard" status for its ecosystem category, comparable to Apache Kafka.
+For a protocol or encoding to qualify for a core CloudEvents event format or protocol binding, it must belong to either one of the following categories:

+- The protocol has a formal status as a standard with a widely-recognized multi-vendor protocol standardization body (e.g. W3C, IETF, OASIS, ISO)
+- The protocol has a "de-facto standard" status for its ecosystem category, which means it is used so widely that it is considered a standard for a given application.
+Practically, we would like to see at least one open source implementation and at least a dozen independent vendors using it in their products/services.

 Aside from formal status, a key criterion for whether a protocol or encoding shall qualify for a core CloudEvents event format or transport binding is whether the